Refrigeration by modified Otto cycles and modified swaps through generalized measurements: Conclusions

 Fig. 6.
-Second type modified swap refrigerator. (a) At the beginning, each subsystem has been isolated from its own reservoir so that the state of bipartite system is $\rho_{h}\otimes\rho_{c}$. (b) The subsystem with state $\rho_{c}$ is affected by the generalized measurement defined by (1), so by this (1st) stroke the quantum heat $Q(\xi)$ (blue dashed arrow) is transfered from the mentioned subsystem into the measurement apparatus. (c) The 2nd stroke consists of operation of swap operator which exchanges the subsystems with each other.
-By this stroke, the required work for the refrigeration, i.e. $W_{in}$ (green solid arrow), is supplied by the measurement-induced quantum engine whose extracted work is $W(\xi)$ (red dashed arrow), as well as by an external agent, i.e. $W_{ex}(\xi)$, such that $W_{in}=W_{ex}(\xi)-W(\xi)$ and $0\le\xi<\xi_{c}$ (see Eq.
+Second type modified swap refrigerator. (a) At the beginning, each subsystem has been isolated from its own reservoir so they are described by a tensor product state $\rho_{h}\otimes\rho_{c}$. (b) The subsystem with state $\rho_{c}$ is affected by the measurement (1st stroke), so the quantum heat $Q(\xi)$ (blue dashed arrow) is transfered from the mentioned subsystem into the measurement apparatus. (c) By the swap operation (2nd stroke), the required work for the refrigeration, i.e. $W_{in}$ (green solid arrow), is supplied by an external agent, i.e. $W_{ex}(\xi)$ as well as by the measurement-induced engine whose extracted work is $W(\xi)$ (red dashed arrow) such that $W_{in}=W_{ex}(\xi)-W(\xi)$ (see Eq.
 (34)).
-At the end of this stroke, the cold qubit becomes colder and the hot one becomes hotter. (d) The 3rd stroke is provided by bringing the subsystems into contact with their respective reservoirs.
-During this stroke, the heat $Q_{c}$ (red solid arrow) is transfered from cold reservoir into the CM and the heat $Q_{h}$ (blue solid arrow)is transfered from the CM into the hot reservoir, whereas the heat $Q'(\xi)$ (red dashed arrow) is absorbed from the hot reservoir by the CM.
+At the end of this stroke, the cold qubit becomes colder and the hot one becomes hotter. (d) The 3rd stroke is provided by bringing each subsystem into contact with its own reservoir.
+During this stroke, the heat $Q_{c}$ (red solid arrow) is removed from the cold reservoir and heat $Q_{h}$ (blue solid arrow) is transfered from the CM into the hot reservoir, whereas the heat $Q'(\xi)$ (red dashed arrow) is absorbed from the hot reservoir by the CM.
 Clearly $W_{in}=-(Q_{h}+Q_{c})$ and $W(\xi)=-(Q'(\xi)+Q(\xi))$.
-In the case $\xi=\xi_{c}$, the modified swap provides an autonomous refrigerator where the required work for the refrigeration is only supplied by the quantum engine induced by the measurement channel in the same cycle.
+In the limit $\xi\rightarrow\xi_{c}$ (see Sec.
+III), the modified swap provides an autonomous refrigerator where the required work for the refrigeration is only supplied by the measurement-induced engine.
+The outputs of this cycle are the same as of second type modified Otto cycle.